Intestate Distribution Scheme: Descent and Distribution Statutes

 Intestacy Enters the Modern Era: Proving Relationships through DNA Testing

-Yesteryear, wealthy people who died without wills, and especially without apparent heirs, often invited hundreds or even thousands of people to claim to be relatives of the deceased.
+Yesteryear, wealthy people who died without wills, and especially without apparent heirs, often invited hundreds or even thousands of people claiming to be relatives of the deceased.
 Prince Rogers Nelson, otherwise known simply as Prince, a successful musician, died on April 21, 2016 from a fentanyl overdose, leaving an estate worth almost $300 million, but no heir apparent.
 He left no will, no spouse, no children, no surviving parents.

 DNA from a living person can be tested from a sample collected from a swap of the mouth, so it may be prudent for you to keep a sample of your own DNA, in case someone claims to be your child, or if there is a possibility that an unknown child of yours will be born after your death.